fedenunez/creative-theme-jekyll/slides/training.md

 - One-time payment for PRO mode upgarde

 Note:
+- This upgrade is done through BLI web interface.
 - BLI PRO mode will unlock the rest of its capabilities.
-- This upgrade is done through BLI web interface that redirects to PayPal.
-- We are thinking in to add a way to upgrade through BeoLiving App
-- Besides "global" zone, now there is one more default zone called "unassigned-resources" where all NetworkLink devices are added.
+- Its web interface and configuration is practically the same as BeoLink Gateway

 ----
 ## What will not work!